About brittany allyn

 I joke around that I'm an A/B personality.
 I'm an Aquarius and free-spirit but like making plans and can be head strong.
 I like the fancy hot-spots...but consider myself a homebody.
 I'm spiritual and love mediation and yoga, but cannot wait to get dressed up on a Friday night to stay out past 2am with tequila sodas.

-From afar, my life can sometimes looks insta-perfect.
+From afar, my life can look sometimes looks insta-perfect.
 I've been on 100+ dates.
 Wined and dined.
 Flown to exotic places.
 Traveled around the world.
 Had one night stands, mini romances (many of them), and a few true loves.
 I've moved to Europe when everyone told me it was impossible and created strong networks and life-long friends in Seattle, San Francisco, London and New York.
 I've worked for exciting startups...even a dating app!
-But still, haven't been able to find "the one".
+But I still haven't been able to find "the one".
 I get asked on a weekly basis...why?

 None of my successes have happened because they're easy.
 Sometimes I joke I'm a wounded zebra, a naturally socially anxious creature falling around its own feet figuring out how to walk.
 So much of what I've done was hard at first, but I pushed myself to move forward.
 My goal in life is to never wonder "what-if" because I've tried almost everything.